 Understanding PPD in Adoptive Parents

-An often overlooked aspect of postpartum depression is that it can also affect adoptive parents.
-While adoptive parents don’t have the same physical experience that a birth mother does, there are still similar emotional and mental stresses that come with welcoming a new child into the home.
+Postpartum depression can also affect adoptive parents.
+Adoptive parents do not have the same physical experience that a birthmother does.
+However, there are similar emotional and mental stresses that come with welcoming a new child into the home.

-Often referred to as post-adoption depression, this mood disorder can be just as crippling as postpartum depression is in mothers who have recently given birth.
+Often referred to as post-adoption depression, this mood disorder can be just as crippling as postpartum depression is in new mothers.
 The reasons for post-adoption depression are many.
-Some new adoptive parents feel that they aren’t forming the bond they’d hoped they would with their child.
-Others recognize that they didn’t anticipate how much work it would be and what types of lifestyle shifts it would create.
+Some new adoptive parents feel they are not forming the bond they hoped they would with their child.
+Others underestimate the work and lifestyle shifts that come from adopting a child.

-Whatever the reason is for any given set of adoptive parents, post-adoption depression remains largely unrecognized.
-Many adoptive parents, both new mothers and fathers, suffer from their symptoms in silence.
-This is perhaps because postpartum depression is associated with biological factors that many adoptive parents feel they are exempt from.
+Still, post-adoption depression remains largely unrecognized.
+Many adoptive parents—both new mothers and fathers—suffer from their symptoms in silence.
+This is often because postpartum depression is associated with biological factors that many adoptive parents feel they are exempt from.

-If you’re an adoptive parent struggling with post-adoption depression symptoms, know that you are not alone and there are plenty of treatment, counseling and self-help tools available to help you cope with your new parenthood.
+If you are an adoptive parent struggling with post-adoption depression symptoms, you are not alone.
+There are plenty of treatment, counseling and self-help tools available to help you cope with your new parenthood.

 Symptoms of Postpartum Depression in Adoptive Parents

-The symptoms of postpartum depression in adoptive parents are similar to any other types of depression symptoms.
-These symptoms can be emotional, mental, physical and behavioral and can affect both men and women.
+The symptoms of postpartum depression in adoptive parents are similar to symptoms of other depression types.
+These symptoms can be emotional, mental, physical and behavioral.
+They can affect both men and women.